AndrasKovacs/dtt-rtcg/README.md

 ## 3. Non-staging features

 A `dtt-rtcg` program is a single expression with type `Eff A`, where `Eff : U → U` is the monad for side effects.
+Example:
 ```
 id {A : U}(x : A) = x;
 do n ← readℕ;